 His name was Kaen.

-"Hey, garbage rat!" a voice barked from the alley behind him.
+"Hey, garbage rat!" a voice shouted from the alley behind him.

 Kaen froze.

-Three figures emerged from the mist, clothed in ash-colored uniforms stitched with glowing emblems—the Academy elites.
-Their leader, a broad-shouldered teen named Turo, grinned while twirling a length of iron chain in his hand.
+Three figures emerged from the mist, all wearing ash-colored uniforms, stitched with glowing emblems—the Academy elites.
+The one in front, a tall boy with broad shoulders, twirled a chain in his hand, a cruel grin on his face.

-"What are you scrounging for this time?
-More scrap to build your imaginary glory?"
-Turo sneered.
+"What are you looking for now?
+More scraps to build your imaginary glory?" the leader sneered.

 Kaen didn't flinch.
 He had heard it all before.